paarshva21/SupportivMLEAssignment/README.md

 ROUGE-L ignores newlines and computes the LCS for the entire text.
 ROUGE-Lsum splits the text into sentences based on newlines and computes the LCS for each pair of sentences and take the average score for all sentences.

-The image you sent shows the results of training a machine learning model, likely for a natural language processing task.
-Here are the metrics I used and how they performed for the small model:
+Below are the metrics I used and how they performed for the small model:

 - eval_loss: This metric measures how well the model performed on a validation set.
 Lower scores indicate better performance.
 The values range from 2.09 to 2.14.
 - eval_rouge1, eval_rouge2, eval_rougeL, eval_rougelsum: These metrics are used for text summarization tasks and measure how well the model's generated summaries match human-written summaries.
 Higher scores indicate better performance.
 The values range from 0.14 to 0.16 for ROUGE-1, 0.09 to 0.10 for ROUGE-2, 0.14 to 0.15 for ROUGE-L, and 0.15 for ROUGE-Lsum.